 Goodwill represents the premium paid over the fair value of the net tangible and intangible assets that are individually identified and separately recognized in business combinations.
-The following table summarizes the changes in the carrying amount of goodwill for the years ended December 31, 2022 and 2021.
+The following table summarizes the changes in the carrying amount of goodwill by reportable segment for the years ended December 31, 2023 and 2022.